open-sauced/docs/docs/features/lists.md

 ## Activity

 The Activity tab gives you a graph view with more detailed information on each contributor, including the type of activity, repositories they've contributed to, and how they compare to each other.
+There's also the Highlights tab that shows any Highlights on OpenSauced that have been made by the contributors on the list.

 You can filter your list by All Contributors, Active Contributors, New Contributors, and Alumni Contributors.